shengjinbiao/party/README.rst

 ::

         $ party compile -o dataset.arrow *.xml

-It is recommended not to enable BiDi reordering as the pretrained language model and the base model have been trained to recognize RTL text in logical order.

-It is recommended to disable BiDi reordering as the pretrained model has been trained to recognize RTL text in logical order.

 To fine-tune the pretrained base model dataset files in listed in manifest files on all available GPUs: